-CUSD is a data informed system.
-We use data to determine areas of strength and weakness and it helps us respond to instruction in professional learning communities.
-This goal was created to help the district establish a clear and articulated multi-tiered system of support.
+CUSD and Marshall Lane are data-informed systems.
+Data is used to determine areas of strength and needs.
+This analysis assists us in responding to instruction as part of our work in Professional Learning Communities (PLCs).
+This goal was created to help the district establish a clear and articulated multi-tiered system of support for our students.
 District data in this area indicates that we have a higher percentage of suspensions and absences for specific student-groups.
 Actions in this area will be designed to improve outcomes for all students, with targeted intervention for sub-groups where data indicates need.